JamesC01/ZombieGardenTD/readme.txt

 The next time I work on this project, I would like to get some sound effects working.
 That would really bring it to life.
 I think the next plant I'll work on is the sunflower.
 Once that's implemented, the zombies should come next!

+12/02/2024

+Took 1 hour and 20 minutes this session!
+I did a decent bit.
+I implemented cooldowns for the seed packets, I refactored a decent bit of stuff, pulled stuff out into seperate functions when the function became hard to read, replaced a bunch of hardcoded values with constants, I implemented a sunflower (not done the sprite yet), and I fixed a bug where the mouse being clicked would highlight the grid even when you weren't dragging anything.
+There might be more things, but that's the bulk of it.
+It's coming along quite nicely.
+Implenting the sunflowers didn't take very long, at most about 30 minutes, but that includes a bit of refactoring.
+I used a lookup table for finding the plant cooldowns, because putting a cooldownMax variable on every plant didn't feel right, for some reason.
+Having to keep those values consistent when spawning the plant just seems like an extra step, so I put all of the cooldown values in an array, and used the PlantType enums to index into it.
+I got this idea from seeing some code Casey Muratori wrote, where he used a lookup table for something.
+I'm not sure if it's the right thing to do in this case, but it felt right.